The future of the skilled labor force in New England: the supply of recent college graduates

 Over the past decade, policymakers and business leaders across New England have been concerned that the region?s slower population growth and loss of residents to other parts of the U.S. will lead to a shortage of skilled labor?particularly when the baby boom generation retires.
 Even with the current economic downturn, there is a recognized need to ensure that there is a sufficient pipeline of skilled workers to fill their region?s high-growth, high-demand jobs when the economy recovers.
 This means not only having a sufficient number of skilled workers, but also a workforce with the right mix ...

-The impact of migration on earnings inequality in New England
+The challenge of energy policy in New England